 How Much Compensation For An Accident In A Petrol Station?

-We are now going to consider how petrol station accident claims are valued.
+We are now going to consider how petrol station and 24 hour garage accident claims are valued.
 Importantly, each and every case will be different which means assigning an exact compensation value in this guide won’t be possible.
 That’s due to the many different factors that contribute to a claim including:

 - The severity of your injuries (including the amount of pain and suffering).